dlindahl/omniauth-cas/README.md

   * `ssl` - TRUE to connect to your CAS server over SSL.
 Optional if using `url`.
   * `service_validate_url` - The URL to use to validate a user.
 Defaults to `'/serviceValidate'`.
   * `logout_url` - The URL to use to logout a user.
 Defaults to `'/logout'`.
+  * `login_url` - Defines the URL used to prompt users for their login information.
+Defaults to `/login` If no `host` is configured, the host application's domain will be used.
   * `uid_field` - The user data attribute to use as your user's unique identifier.
 Defaults to `'user'` (which usually contains the user's login name).
   * `ca_path` - Optional when `ssl` is `true`.
 Sets path of a CA certification directory.
 See [Net::HTTP][net_http] for more details.
   * `disable_ssl_verification` - Optional when `ssl` is true.
 Disables verification.